corgrath/abandoned-planemo.js/README.md

 Row explanations:

  * 01: The *source* property is required to specify the starting directory which Planemo will start analyzing files in.
- * 02: The starting directory without the final folder
- * 03: The starting directory with the final folder
- * 04: The name of the final folder
  * 05: Verbose setting, meaning if you want Planemo to be verbose or not.
 Valid options are *true* or *false*.
 If you are using plugins that should show warnings instead of errors, having *verbose* to *false* is recommended.
  * 06: Here the user can define a list of plugins that should be invoked during the code analysis
  * 07: The plugin name which should be used during the analysis is specified as a property